Last Updated on

 - Porters can be used to help out carry your bags.
 It costs $15 US per porter.

 - Walking sticks are used in the jungle to give you balance and support.

 - Gorilla rules : If you break the rules, get ready to wrestle with the silverback (not recommended)!

 Some of these rules include:

 1. No flash photography.

-2. Don’t look at them in the eyes (if you do, the gorillas see it as a challenge).
-At the end of the day, it’s an unfair battle as the guys can weigh over 200 kg.
+2. Don’t look at them in the eyes (if you do, gorillas see it as a challenge).
+At the end of the day, it’s an unfair battle as some of the big males can weigh over 200 kg.